Standard enthalpy of formation

 For elements that have multiple allotropes, the reference state usually is chosen to be the form in which the element is most stable under 1 bar of pressure.
 One exception is phosphorus, for which the most stable form at 1 bar is black phosphorus, but white phosphorus is chosen as the standard reference state for zero enthalpy of formation.

-For example, the standard enthalpy of formation of carbon dioxide would be the enthalpy of the following reaction under the above conditions:
+For example, the standard enthalpy of formation of carbon dioxide is the enthalpy of the following reaction under the above conditions: